Latest News: Final District Election Map Chosen

 The City of San Mateo currently employs an at-large elections system, which means voters of the entire City elect the five City Council members.
 A district-based election is one in which the City is divided into separate districts, each with one City Council member who resides in the district and is chosen by the voters in that particular district.

-Community input and census data will be used to determine how districts should be drawn in San Mateo.
+Community input and census data was used to determine how districts should be drawn in San Mateo.
 To assist with the transition, the City hired Redistricting Partners, a firm that specializes in drawing district lines for jurisdictions.

 Phase 1: Communities of Interest

-Prior to any official draft maps being drawn, the public will be encouraged to share input to help define local Communities of Interest (COI).
+Prior to any official draft maps being drawn, the public was encouraged to share input to help define local Communities of Interest (COI).
 This includes gathering information about racial and social demographics, neighborhood geography and how residents relate to their local City government.

-Two public hearings will be held to review the process and gather input.
-Residents may also provide input by filling out the Communities of Interest form.
+Two public hearings were held to review the process and gather input.
+Residents could also provide input by filling out Communities of Interest forms.

 Phase 2: District Mapping

-Census data and COI feedback will be used to develop draft maps.
-The public may also submit draft maps through online tools or by hand through printable maps that will be provided by the City.
-Two public hearings will be held to collect feedback and review draft maps.
-The City Council will consider adoption of a final district map during a fifth public hearing.
+Census data and COI feedback were used to develop draft maps.
+The public could also submit draft maps through online tools or by hand through printable maps that were provided by the City.
+Two public hearings were held to collect feedback and review draft maps.
+The City Council will consider adoption of a final district map and determine election sequencing during a fifth public hearing.